 Outpatient care plays a vital role in bridging the gap between hospitalization or residential treatment and fully independent living.
 It helps individuals practice recovery in the real world while remaining supported by a specialized clinical team.

-1. Building Coping and Life Skills
+1. Building Coping + Life Skills

-Recovery isn’t just about food; it’s about learning how to live fully again.
+Recovery isn’t just about food — it’s about learning how to live fully again.
 Outpatient programs help individuals manage real-world challenges like:

 Navigating social situations and shared meals